liip/LiipImagineBundle/UPGRADE.md

  as the third parameter and an (optional) `LocatorInterace` as the fourth parameter is deprecated.
 A `LocatorInterface` should now be passed as third parameter, and the array of data roots to the `LocatorInterface::__construct()` method directly.
 All prior signatures will continue to work until `2.0` is release.
+ - __[Console]__ Added the `--force` parameter to resolve console command to force image resolution regardless of cache.
+ Added the `--as-script` parameter to resolve console command to disable verbose, "prettified" output.
+ - __[Composer]__ Imagine library upgraded to version 0.7.x.

 ## 1.8.0